ukyouz/SublimeText-DefineParser/README.md

 }
 ```

-You can also run the `Define Parser: Toggle Highlight for Inactive Code` command to toggle the highlight state, or use the default keymap `Ctrl-\`.
+You can also run the `Define Parser: Toggle Highlight for Inactive Code` command to toggle the highlight state for the current window, or use the default keymap `Ctrl-\`.

 The inactive code highlighting by default only shown for files with following extensions: